How to Solve Linear Equations with Both Multiplication and Division

 Often, you need to use both multiplication and division to solve a linear equation.
-When a linear equation uses both multiplication and division, solve by using the inverse operation of each.
-So, if a variable is both multiplied as well as divided by a number in an equation, you solve the equation for that variable by using a combination of multiplication and division.
+When a linear equation uses both multiplication and division, you solve by using the inverse operation of each.
+So, if a variable is both multiplied and divided by a number in an equation, you solve the equation for that variable by using a combination of multiplication and division.

-Apply these steps to solve an equation with multiplication and division by trying to solve for a in the following example:
+Apply these steps to solve an equation with multiplication and division by trying to solve for a.

 1. Determine the value that divides the variable.

-In this case, the 5 is dividing both the 4 and the variable.
+In this case, the 5 is dividing into both the 4 and the variable.

 2. Multiply the values on each side of the equal sign.